kehao95/opentelemetry.io/content/en/docs/languages/java/instrumentation.md

 example `OTEL_TRACES_EXPORTER=jaeger` configures your application to use the Jaeger exporter.
 The corresponding Jaeger exporter library has to be provided in the classpath of the application as well.

-If you use the `console` or `logging` exporter for metrics, consider temporarily setting `OTEL_METRIC_EXPORT_INTERVAL` to a small value like `15000` (milliseconds) while testing that your metrics are properly recorded.
-Remember to remove the setting once you are done testing.

 It's also possible to set up the propagators via the `OTEL_PROPAGATORS` environment variable, like for example using the `tracecontext` value to use